Georgian grapes

 Exploring Georgian grapes is like traveling through time: each variety is a story of the land, the people, and the centuries-old culture of winemaking that continues to thrive today.

-Explore Georgian grapes
+Explore Georgian indigenous grapes

 Saperavi